GameHackFan/dinore/README.md

 - If you hit butcher and your partner at the same time, all players become immortal (bug present in the original game).
 - Sometimes the game throws an exception and it crashes, I saw that happen only on 4th stage, have no clue how it happens and why, it might also happen on other stages (bug present in the original game).
 - Players can grab enemies from far away and sometimes even when they are in the air (bug present in the original game).
+- 2nd Form of Final Boss can be double or triple comboed by players, he dies without even moving (bug present in the original game).
+- If you get an extra life in the score count screen at the end of a stage, you character doesn't cheer for defeating the boss and also stop moving, but it goes back to normal as soon as the next stage loads (bug present in the original game).
-- Tyrog puke for some reason is not grabbing pallete 3, it is grabbing pallete 1 (P2) instead (Readjusted version bug).
+- Tyrog puke for some reason is not grabbing pallete 3, it is grabbing pallete 1 / P2 instead (Readjusted version bug).
 - On 3rd Stage, sometimes the pallete of the CPU driver bugs (Readjusted version bug).
+- Gameplay demo is grabbing the new colors instead of the originals (Readjusted version bug).
 <br/><br/>

+WHAT'S NEXT: There isn't much left to do for this hack, maybe adjust some of the changes made.
+Forcing the sprites to use different palletes by changing their pallete values inside the ROM instead of remapping them when the game is running is one of the few major things left to improve.